crioux68/gameTP2/README.md

 -Visually, the original code's variable and function names were in capital letters, and most of the new ones are not.
 It can get confusing.
 -When you click on the RESTART button the game reloads with Link having the items he already had when the game ended (doesn't reset the complete game).
--Picking up an item that as previously been dropped can be inconsistent.
--You can enter the dungeon through the top of the temple because of some non-optimal diagonal collisioning .
 -when the puzzle is wrong, sometimes the player does not move back directly.
 It still poses a second enigma before.